Before Surgery

 Before your surgery, your surgeon or nurse will remind you to do these things:

 - Follow the instructions exactly about when to stop eating and drinking.
-If your doctor has told you to take medicines on the day of surgery, do so using only a sip of water.
+If your surgeon has told you to take medicines on the day of surgery, do so using only a sip of water.

 - Do not use aspirin or other nonsteroidal anti-inflammatory medicines (NSAIDs) for 1 week or as instructed before your surgery.